The Best Doughnut Shops in Every State

 Mark’s Do-Nut Shop, North Little Rock

-Mark puts the Midas touch on each of his doughnuts, transforming globs of dough into golden-hued pillows that are lighter than air.
-A thin sheen of glaze adds a touch of sweetness, and toppings like coconut shavings up the ante.
+Mark of Mark’s Do-Nut Shop puts the Midas touch on each of his doughnuts, transforming globs of dough into golden-hued pillows that are lighter than air.
+A thin sheen of glaze adds a touch of sweetness and toppings like coconut shavings up the ante.

 Donut Bar, San Diego

 As tasty as they look, you might hesitate to chomp into the impeccably designed doughnuts at San Diego’s Donut Bar.
 The bakery’s artisanal offerings are decorated with intricate latticeworks of drizzles, and elaborate icing turns the tiny cakes into mouthwatering characters.
-(Try your hand at decoration with our homemade frosting recipes.)
+Add this as a stop on your California foodie road trip.